Jules Prast (1961) is a Dutch historian, author and columnist.

-Now fully disabled, he leads a life of resting and writing.
-He resumed his prior research into the history of De Standaard, founded in 1872 as the first political daily newspaper in the Netherlands, affiliated with the anti-revolutionairy movement of Abraham Kuyper, a Dutch reformed church leader and future prime minister (1901-1905).
+In 2016 he resumed his prior academic research into the history of De Standaard, founded in 1872 as the first political daily in the Netherlands, affiliated with the anti-revolutionairy movement of Abraham Kuyper, a Dutch reformed church leader and future prime minister (1901-1905).

 In 2018 Jules published his first book, titled De mannen achter De Standaard : geschiedenis van een antirevolutionair dagblad (‘The Men behind De Standaard : A History of an Anti-Revolutionary Newspaper’).